hoganlab-fish/emumadz/docs/intro.rst

 Highlights
 ----------

-We provide a pipeline which:
+We provide a pipeline with the following features:

-*to be written*
+- Takes fastq files, samplesheet as input
+- Returns candidate SNPs for further investigation
+- Interactive visualisation is a component
+- Detailed documentation on multiple case studies

 Graphical abstract
 ------------------

-*put a workflow figure here*
+For more information, `visit our poster here`_:

+.. _visit our poster here: https://f1000research.com/posters/14-1261

 Abstract
 --------